 You can stack CalHFA Dream For All with SDHC or County CalHome if you meet each program’s rules.
 Combined assistance typically cannot exceed about 40% of the purchase price and must fit income, price, and lender limits.

+Timing is critical because program funds are limited and windows are short.
 You are competing in one of the most expensive markets in the country.
-San Diego’s median home price hovered near 900,000 in mid 2025 with supply near 2.5 months, according to local association data.
+San Diego’s median home price hovered near $900,000 in mid 2025 with supply near 2.5 months, according to local association data.
 That tight inventory keeps pressure on prices and days on market.
 As a first-time buyer, your timing in early 2026 matters because CalHFA Dream For All runs on a limited lottery window, while SDHC and County CalHome funds open and close as budgets refresh.
 You will see similar competition and price dynamics in nearby areas like Chula Vista and La Mesa, so mastering how to stack programs can be the edge that gets you under contract without draining savings.
 When you line up assistance correctly, you reduce your payment, strengthen your offer, and open more neighborhoods that fit your commute, school, and lifestyle goals.

 You can combine programs, but you must respect each program’s limits and your lender’s overlays.
-Start with the basics:
+Every program has its own income cap, purchase price ceiling, and repayment structure that must align before you can stack them together.

 Most lenders limit combined subordinate assistance to about 40% of the purchase price.
 That means your total stack of Dream For All plus SDHC or CalHome typically cannot exceed that threshold.
 You should also expect standard underwriting rules, including a maximum debt-to-income ratio near 45%, homebuyer education, and primary residence occupancy.

-You will compare programs on net benefit, speed, and future cost.
-Dream For All is not a grant.
-You will repay the assistance plus a share of your home’s appreciation when you sell or refinance.
+Compare programs on net benefit, speed, and future cost — not just the headline dollar amount.
+Dream For All is not a grant: you will repay the assistance plus a share of your home’s appreciation when you sell or refinance.
 SDHC and CalHome are deferred loans with simple interest that accrues and is repaid when you sell, refinance, or stop occupying.
-Some cities may layer small forgivable funds for closing costs, but the large-dollar help is usually deferred or shared appreciation.

 Key factors to evaluate: